FC Jazz: FC Jazz 1991–present

 2013 promotion playoffs FC Jazz vs. Ekenäs IF at Pori Stadium.

 In 1991 PPT changed its name for FC Jazz.
 The name was inspired by Pori Jazz festival, which is one of the most popular jazz festivals in Europe.
 FC Jazz won two Finnish championship titles in 1993 and 1996.
 The club was relegated to second tier in 2004, but the first team was dissolved 2005 as a result of financial problems.

 FC Jazz youth section had been separated from the league organisation since 2002, and was known as FC Jazz-juniorit (FC Jazz-j).
 In 2006, the club started competing with the league license of its youth organisation, and were placed in the sixth-tier Vitonen, administrated by the Finnish Football Association Satakunta.
 Two years later, FC Jazz-j was promoted to third tier Kakkonen, which is the lowest national level in Finnish football.
 In 2010, FC Jazz-juniorit were allowed to start using the name FC Jazz.
 In 2013, FC Jazz was promoted to second-tier Ykkönen after beating Ekenäs IF 4–2 on aggregate in the promotion playoffs.
 FC Jazz was relegated back to the Kakkonen for the 2017 season, but got promoted back to Ykkönen, the new nation-wide third-tier, for the 2024 season.
 In 2024, the new second tier Ykkösliiga was founded and Ykkönen had been demoted one level in the Finnish football league system.
 In the inaugural season of the competition, Jazz finished 5th in Ykkönen.
+In 2026, Risto Puustinen was appointed as the new manager and signed a one-year contract.